hanbrianlee/hanbrianlee.github.io/README.md

 ## Education
 - Masters in Computer Science - Machine Learning and Computational Photography and Robotics | Georgia Institute of Technology
-- Bachelors in Electronics Engineering | Simon Fraser University
+- Bachelors in Applied Sciences | Simon Fraser University

 ## Work Experience